September 25, 2012

 "... he never knew I was there.
 I never knew I was there, either.
 For that forty minutes last night I was purely sensitive and mute as a photographic plate; I received impressions, but I did not print out captions.
 My own self awareness had disappeared; it seems now almost as though, had I been wired with electrodes, my EEG would have been flat."

 "...
 I have often noticed that even a few minutes of this self-forgetfulness is tremendously invigorating.
-I wonder if we do not waste most of our energy just by spending every waking minute saying hello to ourselves."
+I wonder if we do not waste most of our energy just by spending every waking minute saying hello to ourselves."cool.

 photo credit: Alan D. Wilson, www.naturespicsonline.com via Wikimedia Commons